diegogborges/worst-movie-api/README.md

 ## CSV Input File

-The CSV file containing the movie data should be placed in the `resources` folder with name Movielist.csv and is loaded automatically on startup.
+The CSV file containing the movie data should be placed in the `resources/static` folder with name Movielist.csv.
+The CSV file is loaded automatically on startup.

 ---